layilin/SP23-33852/_annotations/book4.md

 159.630 Albion.
 A name of ancient Celtic origin for Britain or England.
 The term may also derive from the Latin word for white (*albus*) and refer to the white cliffs of Dover.

-* [plant] 159.613n narcissus.
+[plant] 159.613n narcissus.
 The genus *Narcissus* contains several species of plants with yellow flowers, including the daffodil.
-It is native to Europe, the Mediterranean, and Africa.

 159.613n diuretic.
 A substance that promotes the excretion of urine.